Sike-Sike/Sync-Script/README.md

 ---
 - Method 1(rsync)

-Replace ``path/to/sourceDirectory`` and ``path/to/destinationDirectory`` in rSync.py by the appropriate paths to source and destination.
+Replace ``path/to/sourceDirectory`` and ``path/to/destinationDirectory`` in rSync.sh by the appropriate paths to source and destination.

 Give execute permission to rSync.sh by:
 ```